jbdalido/f-stack/dpdk/doc/guides/nics/mlx5.rst

   - IPv6 routing header must be the only present extension.
   - Not supported on guest port.

+- NAT64 action:

+  - Supported only with HW Steering enabled (``dv_flow_en`` = 2).
+  - FW version: at least ``XX.39.1002``.
+  - Supported only on non-root table.
+  - Actions order limitation should follow the modify fields action.
+  - The last 2 TAG registers will be used implicitly in address backup mode.
+  - Even if the action can be shared, new steering entries will be created per flow rule.
+    It is recommended a single rule with NAT64 should be shared to reduce the duplication of entries.
+    The default address and other fields conversion will be handled with NAT64 action.
+    To support other address, new rule(s) with modify fields on the IP addresses should be created.
+  - TOS / Traffic Class is not supported now.

 - Hairpin:

   - Hairpin between two ports could only manual binding and explicit Tx flow mode.
 For single port hairpin, all the combinations of auto/manual binding and explicit/implicit Tx flow mode could be supported.
   - Hairpin in switchdev SR-IOV mode is not supported till now.
+  - ``out_of_buffer`` statistics are not available on:
+    - NICs older than ConnectX-7.
+    - DPUs older than BlueField-3.

 - Quota: